4 Technological Upgrades That Will Impress Buyers and Add Value to Your House

 Related: EFS Energy | Is Your Home Worth More Money With Solar Power?

-Millennials are also security-conscious.
-While dimmers and smart lights turning on when they arrive at home and off when they leave are nice, smart lights that provide home security is a big selling point.
-This is especially so when the lights can be voice activated over a wide variety of smart networks.
-They are all manageable on your smartphone or tablet.
+With dimmers and lights programmed to turn on when you arrive home and off when you leave, smart lighting is a big selling point.
+This is especially so when the lights can be managed from a central control system or automated to function in a certain way.

 Smart technology is here to stay.
 It’s providing homeowners, sellers, and buyers with an easier, more secure life, as well as value for their money.
 There’s nothing like the feeling of knowing your home is safe from invasion or that the kids are safe until you return from work.
 Those are the two most important things in life, our home, and our family.
 Their safety is vital.